Guigxs/Labinathor/README.md

 ## Second Arduino script

-Due to Serial port problems, we had to make a second Arduino Script :  **Labinathor_V2.ino**.
+Due to Serial port problems, we had to make a second Arduino Script : [Second Arduino scrit] (./arduino/v2).
 This script is not optimized but is working.

+## PCB

+The files used to make the PCB can be found in [PCB Directory] (./PCB).